Tressos-Aristomenis/Chess-JavaFX-from-scratch/README.md

 Some info about the game: https://en.wikipedia.org/wiki/Chess

 A normal chess game created completely from scratch.
-No ready templates used.
 Everything is handmade.

 # // TO-DO:
 - Add En Passant move.